Josh Bell Player Props: Guardians vs. Braves

 Josh Bell At The Plate

-- In 40.8% of his games this season, Bell has had at least one RBI.
-He's picked up more than one in 6.6% and driven in three or more of his team's runs in one contest.
+- Bell has driven in a run in 31 games this year (40.3%), including five games with more than one RBI (6.5%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.